reza-arjmandi/web_api_with_cpp/README.md

 ### What is `JSON library for modern C++`

 It's a single header JSON library for C++ programming language.
-It's a single header JSON library for C++ programming language.
 You’ll see It has an intuitive syntax.
 Also we need a cross platform build system which enables us to build calculator web API.
 We’re going to use cmake as a build system.